sfigg/commercialization-public/docset/test/weg/delivering-an-image-with-high-quality-windows-store-apps.md

 # Delivering an image with high quality Windows Store apps

 For more information about deploying Windows Store apps in your Windows images, see the Windows Engineering Guide for Apps and Store.
-After the apps are deployed, you can measure the activation and resume times of every app preloaded on the image.
+After the apps are deployed, you can measure the activation and resume times of every app that is preloaded on the image.

 ## Recommended goals

-The following table shows minimum targets for app activation, based on our user research.
+The following table shows the minimum targets for app activation, based on our user research.

 | Scenario/workload                            | Target |
 |----------------------------------------------|----------------------------|